jlab-hep/localdb-docs/docs/qcflow/viewer.md

 (e.g.: USERNAME=hokuyama, PASSWORD=itkweek)

 !!!
 Warning
-    If you did not download submodules (pltting tools, analysis tools and itkpd-interface), you can not collectry setup LocalDB.
+    If you did not install submodules (pltting tools, analysis tools and itkpd-interface), you can not collectry setup LocalDB.
 Please confirm they are downloaded.

 ```bash
 $ cd ~/work/localdb-tools/viewer